microsoft/coyote/docs/_learn/tutorials/failover-coffee-machine.md

 ...
 ```

 And so it missed the fact it might be negative.
-The fix is easy, just change this check to `<=` and the bug goes
+The fix is easy, just change this condition to `<=` and the bug goes
-away, but the point is this bug was found because of the failover test methodology used here.
+away.
+The fact that such a tricky bug was found so quickly shows the power of Coyote.

 ### Testing the Scheduling of Highly Asynchronous Operations